Top 10 Best watch safes (For all Budgets)

 An important factor to consider when looking for a watch safe is the cost.
 A safe is generally not cheap, and if you want a higher-end safe that is both larger and more beautiful, it can cost you upwards of tens of thousands of dollars.
 There are even watch safes for millions of dollars, but those are not what we will focus on here.

 If you have an idea of your budget, you will quite quickly get an understanding of what your budget has room for in terms of size.

 Since you are going to store watches inside your safe, you need to consider the inside as well.
 There are many safes specially made for watches, which thus have soft linings and watch holders inside.
-The most expensive ones also have built-in winders, but with these, you enter territory where the safe itself cost far more than most people’s watches (but if this is something for you, we would be more than happy to guide you).
+The most expensive ones also have built-in winders, but with these, you enter territory where the safe itself costs far more than most people’s watches (but if this is something for you, we would be more than happy to guide you).

 Otherwise, most watch safes will just have a few shelves on which you can place your items.
 Depending on how large your safe is, you may be able to put in a watch winder.
-Most common is that people have their watches in a case or box which gives a good overview and easy access but also keeps them protected.
+The most common is that people have their watches in a case or box which gives a good overview and easy access but also keeps them protected.

 Functions and lock

 Another feature you will want to consider is its functions and locking mechanism.
 In general, there are mechanical locks, digital locks, or both.
 These can be summarized in the following way:

 - Mechanical locks – opened with a key

 - Digital locks: often opened with a pin code, your fingerprint, or both

 - Combination locks: This is perhaps the most classic type of lock where you rotate a knob to enter your code